isomerpages/moh-upec/_our-work/Medical Operations & Oversight/Online Medical Control (OMC) Physicians.md

 <li>
 <p>Enable Alternate Models of Care: The system also supports innovative care
 strategies, such as "treat and release" or redirecting non-acute patients to more appropriate care settings.
-This flexibility allows for more efficient use of resources and ensures patients receive the most suitable level of care.</p>
+This flexibility increases the efficient use of resources and ensures patients receive the most suitable level of care.</p>
 </li>
 </ul>
 <p>By integrating online medical control into emergency medical services,
-SCDF paramedics benefit from enhanced decision-making support, improving patient outcomes and strengthening the overall prehospital care framework.</p>
+SCDF paramedics benefit from enhanced decision-making support, which helps to improve patient outcomes and strengthen the overall pre-hospital care framework.</p>
 <p></p>
 <p></p>